 The RT-260 Root of Trust is a silicon IP core developed to protect an SoC platform and its operation.
 It allows the SoC to boot securely and protects sensitive key material and assets.
-At its heart, its Secure Asset Store secretly generates keys and securely stores them.
+At its heart, its Secure Asset Store allows import, negotiation, and creation of secret and private key material.
+Safe use of key material is enforced through a flexible key use and access policy.
+Keys can be securely stored in off-chip NVM.
 Fully featured, its cryptographic data plane associated to its DMA offloads the main CPU while never exposing secret data to the OS or the applications.
 It is designed to provide secure, energy efficient and accelerated security functions.

 Readily deployable, the RT-260 Root of Trust is offered in off-the-shelf configurations, allowing a choice tailored to the needs of your application.
 Configurations differ by cryptographic accelerators contained and 3rd-party certification and standard compliance.

 The RT-260 is part of the broad Rambus Root of Trust portfolio, which ranges from small, lightweight cores designed to protect IoT endpoints all the way to fully programmable Root of Trust cores designed to protect the most sensitive government/defense chips and automotive deployments requiring ISO-26262 certifications.